Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Image-Sentence Alignment Probe

 These results suggest that LXMERT (and to a lesser extent, ViLBERT 12-in-1) may be exhibiting catastrophic forgetting, a well-studied problem in neural networks \cite{Robins1995} which has received attention in NLP \cite{Kirkpatrick2017,yogatama2019learning} as well as in V\&L tasks in particular \cite{Greco2019}: LXMERT is finetuned on visual question answering in the last 10 epochs of pretraining, and ViLBERT 12-in-1 is finetuned on 12 different tasks.
 This finetuning may be responsible for the worse results observed, resulting in a downgrading of performance on the task the models were originally pretrained on.

-In summary, all models solve the image-sentence alignment probe well (as expected) but show notable differences in performance; we conjecture catastrophic forgetting may be impacting the finetuning procedure of each model differently.
+In summary, all models solve the image-sentence alignment probe well (as expected) but the models show notable differences in performance; we conjecture catastrophic forgetting may be impacting the finetuning procedure of each model differently.